The development of evidence based psychological methods for the treatment of anxiety is one of the major achievements of clinical psychology

 – Stanley Rachman1

-Effective ways to get help for anxiety have significantly improved over the last 40 years of research and clinical practice.
-However, as a result of our personal and clinical experience we grew increasingly frustrated that this life changing information was not presented effectively for children.
+Effective ways to treat anxiety have significantly improved over the last 40 years of research and clinical practice.
+Nevertheless, in our personal and clinical experience we grew increasingly frustrated that this life changing research and practice was not presented effectively for children in a way that was easily accessible.

-There are many skillful clinicians who adapt this anxiety help to children.
+There are many skillful clinicians who adapt effective anxiety treatment for children.
 There were a handful of very good books back when we started on Turnaround.
 What was missing was a comprehensive presentation of the “how-to” information in a format that was child-friendly and easily available to families.
 This is when we decided we needed create the program that became Turnaround.

 Turnaround Anxiety Program Principles